algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ## Alarm

-As the buzzer is controlled by a MOSFET, we decided to use PWM (Pulse Wave Modulation = a high frequency square wave, where the proportion of ON/OFF time in average can be set), to make the piezzo-electric buzzer ring lower.
-A simple R-C circuit would have been better to smooth the output voltage to the buzzer, but as the MOSFET has a capacitance, even if the song is not the same we succeeded to get a lower noise from the buzzer.
+As the buzzer is controlled by a MOSFET[^6], we decided to use PWM (Pulse Wave Modulation = a high frequency square wave, where the proportion of ON/OFF time in average can be set), to make the piezzo-electric buzzer ring lower.
+A simple R-C circuit would have been better to smooth the output voltage to the buzzer, but as the MOSFET[^6] has a capacitance, even if the song is not the same we succeeded to get a lower noise from the buzzer.

 ## NFC

-As the Seeed boards company released their Xiao-NRF52840 quite recently, we found on the official forum of the company website for documentation, that they said they still didn't ended to develop the NFC library of their board.
+As the Seeed boards company released their Xiao-NRF52840 quite recently, we found on the official forum of the company website for documentation, that they said they still didn't ended to develop the NFC[^7] library of their board.
 The problem with this unfinished library, is that, as they have their own version of RFID microship and circuit, embedded in the board, the only solution we found to try having it working, is by coding our own library directly in assembly.
-That's why we probably won't develop the concrete NFC functions more than simulating input and output through the terminal.
+That's why we probably won't develop the concrete NFC[^7] functions more than simulating input and output through the terminal.

-# 7. Suggestions (out of scope)
+# 6. Suggestions (out of scope)

 ## Electro-Magnetic lock

 ## Power Button

+# 7. Glossary

+[^1]: Arduino: An open-source electronics platform based on easy-to-use hardware and software.

+[^2]: DC Converter: A device that converts direct current (DC) from one voltage level to another.

+[^3]: Firmware: Software that controls the functionality of electronic devices.

+[^4]: IDE: Integrated Development Environment, a software application that provides comprehensive facilities to programmers for software development.

+[^5]: Library Manager: A tool for managing libraries, collections of pre-written code, in programming environments.

+[^6]: MOSFET: Metal-Oxide-Semiconductor Field-Effect Transistor, a type of transistor used for amplifying or switching electronic signals.

+[^7]: NFC: Near Field Communication, a technology that enables communication between devices when they are brought close together.

+[^8]: PCB: Printed Circuit Board, a board used to mechanically support and electrically connect electronic components.

+[^9]: Programmable Board: A board that allows users to program and customize its functionality.

+[^10]: Pull Request: A method of submitting contributions to a project on GitHub for review and inclusion.

+[^11]: SIM: Subscriber Identity Module, a smart card inside a GSM cellular phone.

+[^12]: 2G Network: Second Generation Network, a telecommunications network technology that provides improved data transmission speeds compared to its predecessor.

+[^13]: Embedded System: A computer system designed to perform specific tasks.

+[^14]: easyEDA: A free, web-based EDA (Electronic Design Automation) tool that allows for designing PCBs.

+[^15]: OS: Operating System, software that manages computer hardware and software resources and provides common services for computer programs.

+[^16]: mA: Milliampere, a unit of electrical current equal to one thousandth of an ampere.